Trashpixl/.github/README.md

 # Trashpixl-Wiki
-Read this repo to fer started
+Read this repo to get started